coreos/docs/launching-containers/launching/getting-started-with-systemd/index.md

 WantedBy=multi-user.target
 ```

-The description shows up in the systemd log and a few other places.
+The `Description` shows up in the systemd log and a few other places.
 Write something that will help you understand exactly what this does later on.

 `After=docker.service` and `Requires=docker.service` means this unit will only start after `docker.service` is active.
 You can define as many of these as you want.